Ilara Yewa: Legend

 People under the leadership of Baba Obosu, Aduitan, Ogbe and Dosunmu to mention just a few left Ketu in search of wild-life.
-On getting to the forest they killed an elephant, and as they opened its stomach they found “Ose Sango and Edun Aara”.
-They were amazed and afraid of the turn of events as such they consulted Ifá the oracle who told them not to eat the elephant but bury it instead and settle in that place.
-The elephant was buried in the forest and they called the name of the place Ogudo and the forest was called Igbo-Ogudo (Ibiti Ogun ni ki ndo abi Tedo), meaning: "the place where Ogun(god of iron) said I should settle".
+On getting to the forest they killed an elephant, and as they opened its stomach they found "Oṣé Ṣango" and "Edun Ara" (thunderstone).
+They were amazed and afraid of the turn of events as such they consulted Ifá who told them not to eat the elephant but bury it instead and settle in that place.
+The elephant was buried in the forest and they called the name of the place Ogudo and the forest was called Igbo-Ogudo (Ibiti Ogun ni ki ndo abi Tedo), meaning: "the place where Ogun (deity of iron) said I should settle".

 Colonial years

-The European powers divided West Africa between them at the Berlin Conference of 1884-85.
+The European powers divided West Africa between them at the Berlin Conference of 1884–85.
 The Ketus had earlier been conquered by Dahomey in 1886, and they went to the French who restored Ketu in 1893 under a protectorate.
 The flag was hosted.
-The French colonist asked if there were other communities who wanted to join, which made the Ketus reach out to Ilara during the reign of Regent Alaba Ida the then Alaketu in 1893-1894.
+The French colonist asked if there were other communities who wanted to join, which made the Ketus reach out to Ilara during the reign of Regent Alaba Ida the then Alaketu in 1893–1894.
 She selected some of her chiefs to accompany the colonial Master to Ilara.
 However, the Ilara people were unwilling to join the French Colony.
 To signify their interest or displeasure, the flag of French and British was hoisted so that the people should choose the flag of the country they wished to follow.
 The then Baale Aseje stood up to choose a British flag because they had previously consulted the Oracle Ifá who instructed them to go with the British.
 The Alaketu delegates were furious about the decision of the Ilara people and decided that, since Ilara had chosen to follow British against the wishes of Alaketu the prescribing authority over Ilara, the British flag would be hoisted at her backyard.
 That is why Ilara was divided.